DTJF/fbdoc/src/doc/Options.md

 and specify the start files instead of the pattern.

 Or you can generate a file for external documentation (outside the source code).
-Let fb-doc collect all relevant symbols by using the `--tree` option as in the example above.
+Let \Proj collect all relevant symbols by using the `--tree` option as in the example above.
 Or extract symbols in a per file basis, like